system-zero/system-zero/data/docs/la.md

     Anyway, for functions like fopen(), this is not issue, as it is desirable to map one to one with the well known and established C interface.

+And as the last note.
+This documentation written in a single unit, owes to be enough and should cover all the aspects of the language.
+If it is not enough, then it should be considered rather as an error of the language itself, as one of the main purposes of this is to be exceptional easy to start writting within minutes.